Lab Session 5: Force Control¶

 Hence, the manipulator follows a purely kinematic behavior expressed by the law:

 Here, the input signal to the system is now the reference force instead of a desired position.
-In the mentioned expression, \(\mathbf{M}_d\), \(\mathbf{K}_P\), and \(\mathbf{K}_D\) retain the same meaning as the matrices \(\mathbf{M}\), \(\mathbf{B}\), and \(\mathbf{K}\), respectively, and take the following values:
+In the expression above, \(\mathbf{M}_d\), \(\mathbf{K}_P\), and \(\mathbf{K}_D\) retain the same meaning as the matrices \(\mathbf{M}\), \(\mathbf{B}\), and \(\mathbf{K}\), respectively.

 The variable \(\mathbf{x}_F\) constitutes the system input and is defined as follows: